Policy victories: Clawing back the clawbacks

 First Call also wrote a letter to former Minister of Social Development and Social Innovation Don McRae to thank him for his role in eliminating the clawback.

-As the op-ed and letter note, there remain a number of other improvements First Call would like to see implemented within the income and disability assistance programs and other aspects of government policy in order to better support children’s healthy development and help move families out of poverty, and we are anxious to have those discussions with government.
+There remain a number of other improvements First Call would like to see implemented within the income and disability assistance programs and other aspects of government policy.
+This will better support children’s healthy development and move families out of poverty.
+We are anxious to have those discussions with government.

-With the end of the clawback, Rebecca’s daughter Sophey will now have an extra $4,800 per year in child support, money that can go to nutrition, swimming lessons, proper shoes and everything else a child needs.
+Rebecca’s daughter Sophey will now have an extra $4,800 per year in child support.
+Money that can go to nutrition, swimming lessons, proper shoes and everything else she child needs.

 - Since 2007, in First Call’s annual BC Child Poverty Report Card, we have been recommending that government end this clawback.

-- Many of our coalition partners and allies, such as the Elizabeth Fry Society of Greater Vancouver, West Coast LEAF, Community Legal Assistance Society (CLAS), Inclusion BC, the Canadian Mental Health Association-BC Division, BC ACORN, Raise the Rates and the Single Mothers’ Alliance BC, wrote to government and spoke up about the urgent need to rectify this policy and its negative impacts on child well-being.
+- Many of our coalition partners and allies wrote to government and spoke up about the urgent need to rectify this policy and its impact on child well-being.